dvtate/old-yoda/README.md

   - `stristr`: case-insensitive strstr
   - `trim`: trims whitespace from start and end of the string
   - `split`: splits a string using given delimiters
+  - `str_replace`: replaces all occurances of a substring with another substring

 * File operators:
   -  `file_get_contents`, `file_put_contents`: convert between files and strings